Mrityunjay243/dollar_bot/README.md

 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
+- Visualize your spending patterns
+- Export your spend history to tools like excel and perform an analysis
+- If telegram isn't convenient enogh, use discord

 ## Check out the video!